Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Consequences of removal of the ovaries and uterus

-Recovery after removal of the uterus and ovaries requires a longer period, since the operation itself causes a more tangible blow to the woman's body.
+Recovery after removal of the uterus and ovaries requires a longer period, since the operation itself causes a more significant blow to the woman’s body.
 This is due to the complete cessation of the production of female sex hormones.

 Often during the recovery period, patients begin to feel: